Ben Carson blasts Omar's 'disgusting' Georgia-Apartheid comparison, says Biden doesn't understand 'Jim Crow'

 Biden has called the Georgia law "Jim Crow on steroids" and has called Republican efforts to strengthen election laws "mak[ing] Jim Crow look like Jim Eagle."

-"It's very sad that the leader of the free world would be involved in disseminating information that is untrue.
-I wonder if these people understand the history," he said.
+"It's very sad that some of our leaders, particularly the leader of the free world would be involved in disseminating information that is untrue.
+I wonder if these people understand history," he said.

 SEN. TIM SCOTT ON MLB MOVING ALL-STAR GAME FROM GEORGIA: 'THE WOKES ARE AT IT AGAIN'

 "Do they know what Jim Crow laws actually were?
-They were a mechanism to diminish the rights that many Blacks had gained during reconstruction and they enforced segregation.
+They were a mechanism to diminish the rights that many Blacks had gained during Reconstruction and they enforced segregation.
 The things that people went through in those days were horrendous."

-He remarked that Delta Airlines CEO Edward Bastian, who called the Georgia law "undemocratic" among other criticisms has, like Omar, not appeared to back up his claims with facts.
+He remarked that Delta Airlines CEO Edward Bastian, who called the Georgia law "unacceptable" among other criticisms has, like Omar, not appeared to back up his claims with facts.

 Carson noted that while Bastian opposed a law strengthening ID requirements for Georgia voters, it is very unlikely that he would allow someone to board one of his commercial airplanes without identification.